helendaisy/milestone-band-project/README.md

 #### All pages

 Every page has the same navigation bar and footer on full screen and hamburger drop down menu and footer on smaller screen sizes.
+Each page also has a large cover image to get the attention of the user and give an indication to the content of the page.

 **Navigaton bar**
 - The navigation bar has the conventional styling of the site name in the left hand corner and links to each other page on the right hand side.